 - Tough chewers could benefit from a gift designed specifically to be indestructible.

-While safety is of prime importance, the most important thing to remember about Christmas and your dog is to watch them for stress.
+The most important thing to remember about having guests over for Christmas with your dog is to watch them for stress.
 Lots of hustle and bustle, changes in the home, and strangers coming and going can all take a toll on your pet.
 Be sure to leave some quiet time in the schedule to give both of you an opportunity to decompress.

 Make sure your pup has access to a "safe zone" at all times.
-This could be a crate with a cozy blanket or a quiet corner in the bedroom where they can be alone.
+This could be a crate with a cozy blanket or a quiet bedroom where they can be alone.
 Guide your dog to this area whenever you sense that they are stressed to signal that they can take some time to regroup.
-If your dog is particularly anxious, you may want to speak with your vet about holistic solutions or anti-anxiety medication.
+If your dog is particularly anxious, you may want to speak with your veterinarian about holistic solutions or anti-anxiety medication.

 Pets are an important part of the family and should be included in the festivities.
+So load up their puppy Christmas stocking with plenty of healthy treats and let them join in your holiday movie marathon.
 With proper planning, you can enjoy a merry and stress-free holiday alongside your dog.